 Building An Effective Employee Referral Program: Q&A with Craig Fisher

 Your best source for job candidates?
 Employees.
-CA Technologies’ Craig Fisher outlines the do’s and don’ts for building an employee referral program.
+Craig Fisher outlines the do’s and don’ts for building an employee referral program.

 Photo: Craig Fisher

-Craig Fisher is head of employer brand and talent marketing at CA Technologies.
+Craig Fisher is the head of marketing, employer branding SME at Allegis Global Solutions.
 We got on the phone to uncover why employee referrals make such great job candidates, how to get top-performers to champion your company to their networks, and what tools you need in place to build a successful referral program.

 “They tend to have lower turnover numbers and longer lifespans as employees.”